top of page

 What We Did

 The Ottawa Aboriginal Coalition, in collaboration with Inuuqatigiit Centre for Inuit Children, Youth and Families, Inuit Non-Profit Housing, and Minwaashin Lodge, has secured funding from the Canada Mortgage and Housing Corporation and Indigenous Services Canada to establish a 30-bed shelter for Inuit women in Ottawa.
-This initiative will also receive operational support for 20 years, with the City of Ottawa contributing the land for this vital project.
+The shelter has secured operational funding of $1.8M annually for 20 years from indigenous Services Canada.
+The City of Ottawa contributing the land for the shelter.

-The Centre will provide culturally appropriate and trauma informed services and supports for Inuit women and their children as they restore their strength and heal.
+The Inuit VAW shelter will provide culturally appropriate and trauma informed services and supports for Inuit women and their children as they restore their strength and heal.

 About the Inuit VAW Shelter